twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 You should make it explicit to your community:

-- what share of future fees you are selling or using to repay a loan,
+- what share of future earnings you are selling or using to repay a loan,
 - what you are using the cash for,
 - and how this helps the project grow.